The Ultimate Guide to Armstrong Redwoods State Natural Reserve

 Armstrong Redwoods State Natural Reserve, Guerneville

-Walk among lush ferns and giant trees in the magnificence of nature at this 805-acre park that preserves some of California's natural treasures.
+Walk among lush ferns and giant trees at this 805-acre park that preserves California's natural treasures.

-Beneath the soaring redwood canopy of Sonoma County’s Armstrong Redwoods State Natural Reserve, you’ll feel silenced by the trees’ majesty and humbled by their endurance of more than a thousand years.
+Beneath the soaring redwood canopy of Sonoma County’s Armstrong Redwoods State Natural Reserve, you’ll be awed by ancient, majestic trees.

 About the California Redwoods

-California’s coastal redwoods (Sequoia sempervirens) are the world’s tallest living things (the largest measured to date was 379.3 feet high).
-Not only that, but they’re also among the planet’s oldest living things, capable of surviving for 2,000 years or longer.
-(Their average life span is roughly 500–700 years.)
+California’s coastal redwoods (Sequoia sempervirens) are the world’s tallest living things (the largest measured was 379.3 feet).
+These impressive giants are also among the planet’s oldest living things, capable of surviving for 2,000 years, with their average life span roughly 500–700 years.

-Before the mid-19th century, coastal California was thick with redwood trees from the Oregon border south to Big Sur country.
-But the discovery of gold in 1849 brought a massive influx of people into the state.
-Redwood trees—with their beautiful, sturdy, fire-resistant wood—quickly came under the lumberjack’s ax.
+Before the mid-19th century, coastal California was thick with redwood trees.
+But, the discovery of gold brought an influx of people, and the redwood trees, with their beautiful, fire-resistant wood, came under the lumberjack’s ax.
 Eventually, more than 95 percent of the state’s old-growth redwood forest disappeared.

-Lucky for us, enlightened Californians began working early on to preserve the groves and forests that remained.
-As a result, the trees are now protected in a variety of national, state, and other parks accessible to the public.
+Lucky for us, enlightened Californians worked to preserve the groves and forests that remained.
+Now, the trees are protected for the public in national, state, and other parks.

 History of Armstrong Redwoods State Natural Reserve

-Located just north of the Russian River in a canyon 2 miles from Guerneville‘s Main Street, Armstrong Redwoods was set aside as a natural park and botanical garden in the 1870s by Colonel James Armstrong—a lumberman, ironically enough.
+Located just north of the Russian River a few miles from the town of Guerneville, Armstrong Redwoods was set aside as a natural park in the 1870s by Colonel James Armstrong — a lumberman, ironically enough.

-His daughter carried on his preservationist work after his death, and was instrumental in getting the public involved in saving what remained of the area’s redwood forests.
-The grove was purchased by the County of Sonoma in 1917, which managed it until the State of California took it over in 1934.
+Armstrong’s daughter carried on preservation work after his death, and she was instrumental in getting the public involved in saving what remained of the area’s redwood forests.
+The grove was purchased by the County of Sonoma in 1917, which managed it until the State of California took over in 1934.

-At 805 acres, Armstrong isn’t huge, but it’s definitely awe-inspiring—and a few of its trees merit special recognition:
+Armstrong Redwoods are definitely awe-inspiring — and a few of its trees merit special recognition:

 • The oldest tree, Colonel Armstrong, is more than 1,400 years old.